gitmatheus/sf-metadata-opener/README.md

 ## 🔮 Coming Soon

-- Profiles, Custom Tabs, Email Templates, and more
+- Custom Tabs, Email Templates, and more
 - CLI fallback options for complex metadata

 ---